Stockholm University: History

 The initiative for the formation of Stockholm University was taken by the Stockholm City Council.
 The process was completed after a decision in December 1865 regarding the establishment of a fund and a committee to "establish a higher education institution in the capital".
 The nine members of the committee were respected and prominent citizens whose work had helped the evolution of science and society.

 The next important step was taken in October 1869, when the Stockholm University College Association was established.
 Several members of the committee became members of the association – including Professor Pehr Henrik Malmsten.
 The association's mission was to establish a college in Stockholm and would "not be dissolved until the college came into being and its future could be considered secure."
 The memorandum of the Stockholm University College was adopted in May 1877, and in the autumn semester of the following year, actual operations began.

 In 1878, the university college Stockholms högskola started its operations with a series of lectures on natural sciences, open to curious citizens (a tradition still upheld by yearly publicly open lectures).
-Notable in the university's early history is the appointment of Sofia Kovalevskaya to hold a chair in the mathematics department in 1889, making her the third female professor in Europe.
+Notable in the university's early history is the appointment of Sofia Kovalevskaya as Ordinary Professor (full professor) in mathematics, making her the first woman in Europe in modern times to hold such a position.
 In 1904 the college became an official degree-granting institution.